 Baja Jerky is new to the gluten-free food industry but making a good first impression.
 Founded in 2019, the brand evokes the vibes of summer, nature, and an active lifestyle.

-Currently Baja Jerky offers 5 flavors: Traditional, Sweet Orange, Lime & Serrano Pepper, Salsa Fresca, and Churro.
+Currently, Baja Jerky offers five flavors: Traditional, Sweet Orange, Lime & Serrano Pepper, Salsa Fresca, and Churro.
 CHURRO!
 We’re talking beef with cinnamon and sugar.
 I think I have to try the churro flavor because I’ve never heard of anything like it.
 It’s going to be either a culinary masterpiece or a digestive disaster.

 The Baja Jerky flavors all carry a gluten-free claim on the packaging, and the company reiterates this on their website.
 However, it’s not clear what their gluten and allergen cross-contamination policy is.
 We emailed them to find out more, and we were pleasantly surprised by their 7/8/2020 response.